GurpreetDel/namaste-react/docs/documentation_index.md

 - [Class Components Props Issue](./class_components_props_issue.md) - Explanation of common issues with props in class components and how to fix them
 - [Understanding User Component](./detailed_modules/understanding_user_component.md) - In-depth explanation of the User component issues and React best practices
 - [Understanding super(props)](./understanding_super_props.md) - In-depth explanation of why we use super(props) in React class components
+- [UserClass State Issue](./detailed_modules/userclass_issue.md) - Explanation of the state access issue in the UserClass component and how to fix it

 ## Presentations